jawegielewski/jawegielewski/README.md

 - 👋 Hi, I’m @jawegielewski
 - 👀 I’m interested in ...
+Android development
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+Jetpack in a range of Architecture Components
-- 📫 How to reach me ... <a href = "mailto: abc@example.com">Send Email</a>
+- 📫 How to reach me ... <a href = "mailto: jawegielewski@gmail.com">jawegielewski@gmail.com</a>

+I am Junior Android Developer living in Poland, for now.

+My dream is to move from Poland to United States.

 <img src="resources/san_diego.jpg" width="800" height="500">
 <!---